690 South Church Street

 Submission of the proper documentation does not guarantee that the hardship request will be granted.

 Additional supporting materials may be accepted in addition to, but not in place of, the above requirements.

 When all required documentation for the Hardship Exception appeal has been received at the Parking Services Office, the student filing the appeal will be provided with a temporary parking permit allowing them to park in Lot R during the appeal process.
 Alterations to temporary permits is not permitted and anyone found to have altered a temporary permit will be held accountable under the WCU Student Code of Conduct and future parking privileges may be revoked.

-All students requesting a Hardship Exception will be notified in writing regardless of whether the request was approved or denied within ten business days of the receipt of the appeal.
-Hardship Exceptions are not automatically granted for an entire academic year or even an entire semester.
-The duration of parking priviledge under a Hardship Exception will be based on the specific needs of the individual making application.
-Hardship Exception parking priviledges may be revoked for violations of the parking regulations.
+All students requesting a Hardship Exception will be notified via WCU campus email regardless of whether the request was approved or denied within ten business days of the receipt of the appeal.
+Hardship Exception parking priveleges may be revoked for violations of the parking regulations.

-All students who are approved for a Hardship Exception will be issued a placard for their vehicle that will allow them to park in Lot R only.
-Resident students with less than 30 credits are not permitted to park in any other lots on campus.
+All students who are approved for a Hardship Exception will be issued a placard for their vehicle that will allow them to park in Lot R only, East of Farrell Stadium on Stadium Road.
+The placard must be placed on the dashboard.